 Easels will not be supplied to those who choose to draw or paint.

-For those choosing to paint you will be required to supply all your equipment including water and a drop cloth.
+For those choosing to paint you will be required to supply all your equipment including water and a drop cloth, to protect the Monument's resources.

-Participants must stay with the group and be physically capable of walking a total of 1.5 miles (1.6 km) in the dunes.
+Participants must stay with the group and be physically capable of walking a total no more than 1.5 miles (1.6 km) in the dunes.
 Be prepared for the cool morning temperatures.
 A winter hat, jacket, and gloves that allow you to operate your equipment are strongly recommended.
 Closed-toe shoes are required, and a flashlight is highly recommended.

 Due to moderate to difficult conditions (i.e., cold temperatures, rough trail) on this program, it is not recommended to bring young children and infants on the Sunrise Arts program.
 This trail is not stroller-accessible.